-Students majoring in Earth and Atmospheric Sciences have two degree options: an Earth and Atmospheric Sciences B.A. or a B.S. in Earth Science.
+Students majoring in Earth and Atmospheric Sciences have three degree options: an Earth and Atmospheric Sciences B.A., a B.S. in Earth Science, or a B.S. in Atmospheric Science.
 You could also earn an Atmospheric Science certificate.
 Contact the Earth and Atmospheric Sciences academic advisor to discuss your options.

-There are many opportunities for research if you add a concentration in Atmospheric Science.
+There are many opportunities for Atmospheric Science research.
 The faculty are conducting research in such areas as:

 - radiative force and climate change

 - tropical cyclone morphology

 - GPS occultation methods

 Students with an interest in Atmospheric Science may have an opportunity to conduct research at the meteorological tower site in the Morgan-Monroe State Forest.

 The Earth Atmospheric Sciences B.A. requires 30 hours of Geological Sciences coursework.
 This degree is typically coupled with other degrees outside of Earth and Atmospheric Sciences.

 The B.A. major in Earth and Atmospheric Sciences is flexible.
 It allows you to choose the courses you find most useful to your specific earth and atmospheric science interests.
 You are required to complete 18 hours of 300/400-level Earth and Atmospheric Sciences courses to earn the Earth and Atmospheric Sciences B.A.